g5qinyix/CSC309project/README.md

 **Features & Implementation Details (plan)**:
+- High level overview of the architecture:

+  We plan to use the MVC architectural pattern for our web application because it effectively makes clear of how data is stored, obtained, and changed.
+It provides a level of organization as it can classify different components of our web application.
+  - Model:
+    The model consists of the database that stores user information.
+The model is updated when the user inputs information that needs to be stored in the database.
+  - View:
+    The view acts as the visual representation of the model/database.
+That is, the data is displayed to the user through the front-end.
+It comprises of javascript, html, and css files.
+  - Controller:
+    The controller connects the model with the view together; a large part of the controller is the node.js server.
+Another component is the javascript that takes the input entered by the user and inputs it to the database.
+It also takes information from the database and passes it to the View components (html) to be displayed for the user.

+- Database:

   We plan to use (InsertDatabaseName) as our database.
 It will store user authorization details (username and password) as well as profile information of the user (Name, Games, coach or not, profile picture, ratings and reviews).

 - Sign up: